EncompassRest/EncompassRest/Guidelines.md

 * Never create public fields.

 ### Naming
+* Namespace naming should follow the Encompass API Paths.
+* Method names should follow the naming in Encompass Developer Connect.
 * Iterface names should begin with I and follow pascal casing after that.
 * Type and non-field member names should follow pascal casing.
 * Any `Task` returning methods' names should end with `Async`.